 It is a truism that all organizations have to operate with limited resources.
-And this truism applies to process safety as much as it does to any other business activity.
+And this statement applies to process safety as much as it does to any other business activity.
 Management may declare that safety is the top priority and that they will do “whatever it takes” to achieve safety goals.
 But the reality is that the safety programs can command only so much money and take only such much of the time of senior personnel.
 Some method of prioritization is needed.

 The traditional way of ranking hazards and recommendations has been to use a risk matrix.
 But, as noted in Safety Moment #51: Limitations of Risk Matrices, such matrices may not be as helpful in deciding on follow-up actions as might be thought.
 The reason for this is that most of the findings that need to be sorted and ranked wind up in the middle of the matrix with roughly the same risk rank.

 Additional means of sorting out priorities are needed.
 Given that a hazards analysis can generate a very large number of hazards — each of which can have a large number of potential solutions or recommendations — where does a process safety professional start?
 Which lines of attack will yield the greatest benefit and which approaches are of very little value?

 Process safety and risk management professionals spend considerable amounts of time and effort conducting hazards analyses and related activities, such as incident investigations.
 These activities typically generate a large number of findings and recommendations.
 Which of these are the “important few” and which are the “unimportant many”?